joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/06/14/arts/john-wilmerding-dead.html

 **Derek Jeter (Finally) Snags a Buyer for His New York Castle**\
-`The Yankee legend initially put the compound on the market in 2018 for $14.25 million.
+`The Yankees legend initially put the compound on the market in 2018 for $14.25 million.
 This time, the asking price was $6.3 million.`\
 https://nytimes.com/2024/06/14/realestate/derek-jeter-home-sale-orange-county.html

 **War Veterans and Family Testify at Al Qaeda Commander’s War Crimes Tribunal**\